White cane: Legislation about canes

 While the white cane is commonly accepted as a "symbol of blindness", different countries still have different rules concerning what constitutes a "cane for the blind".

 In the United Kingdom, the white cane indicates that the individual has a visual impairment but normal hearing; with red bands added, it indicates that the user is deafblind.

 In the United States, laws vary from state to state, but in all cases, those carrying white canes are afforded the right-of-way when crossing a road.
 They are afforded the right to use their cane in any public place as well.
 In some cases, it is illegal for a non-blind person to use a white cane with the intent of being given right-of-way.

 In November 2002, Argentina passed a law recognizing the use of green canes by people with low vision, stating that the nation would "adopt from this law, the use of a green cane in the whole of Argentina as a means of orientation and mobility for people with low vision.
 It will have the same characteristics in weight, length, elastic grip and fluorescent ring as do white canes used by the blind."

-In Germany, people carrying a white cane are excepted from the Vertrauensgrundsatz (trust principle), therefore meaning that other traffic participants should not rely on them to adhere to all traffic regulations and practices.
+In Germany, people carrying a white cane are exempted from the Vertrauensgrundsatz (trust principle), therefore meaning that other traffic participants should not rely on them to adhere to all traffic regulations and practices.
 Although there is no general duty to mark oneself as blind or otherwise disabled, a blind or visually impaired person involved in a traffic accident without having marked themselves may be held responsible for damages unless they prove that their lack of marking was not causal or otherwise related to the accident.